Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 On the lower right side is a knob controlling display intensity on display it's attached to.

-:Note: The ordering of the three threat bands has changed at least once since the introduction of the AN/ALR-67, as the modelled F-14B represents one of the earlier versions we've chosen the present order.
+:Note: The ordering of the three threat bands has changed at least once since the introduction of the AN/ALR-67, and as the modelled AN/ALR-67 represents one of the earlier versions we've chosen the present order.

 Warning Lights